 Alchemy Player is a free cross platform audio synthesizer which, next to a very feature rich interface for editing and mixing audio tracks, also comes with around 500MB of audio samples and presets to help you get started more quickly.
-Audio samples come in a form of a SFZ library which you can easily load, after which samples can be played and changed according to your wishes using various effects and synthesis tools.
+Audio samples come in the form of a SFZ library which you can easily load, after which samples can be played and changed according to your wishes using various effects and synthesis tools.

 They are all nicely grouped and sorted into categories according to instrument that’s used, type of music that they represent and so on.
-Down below you can see the beginning of knobs for controlling the available effects that are gonna be applied to selected audio samples.
+Down below you can see the beginning of knobs for controlling the available effects that are goanna be applied to selected audio samples.
 Others are available to the right.

 Key features of Alchemy Player: